KUHF

-KUHF (88.7 FM branded as News 88.7) is a public radio station serving Greater Houston metropolitan area.
+KUHF (88.7 FM) (branded as News 88.7) is a public radio station serving Greater Houston metropolitan area.
 The station is owned by and licensed to the University of Houston System, and is operated by Houston Public Media, also known as Houston Public Radio.
-KUHF is housed in the Melcher Center for Public Broadcasting, along with KUHT, on the campus of the University of Houston.
+KUHF is housed in the Melcher Center for Public Broadcasting, along with PBS member KUHT (channel 8), on the campus of the University of Houston on Elgin Street.
 Local productions include The Engines of Our Ingenuity, Houston Matters, Town Square, and Next Question.

 History

-KUHF first began airing programs on November 6, 1950, at the 91.3 megahertz frequency.
+KUHF first began airing programs on November 6, 1950, at the 91.3 Megahertz frequency.
 The studios were located in the Ezekiel W. Cullen Building on the University of Houston campus.
 KUHT co-located with KUHF when the television station debuted in 1953.
 Broadcasting at 9,600 watts, the station was operated by student volunteers.
 In 1964, KUHF and KUHT moved to the former KNUZ-TV studios that were vacated by KTRK-TV a few years earlier.
 This studio would host both stations for the next 35 years, until the move across campus to the current Melcher Center for Public Broadcasting in 2000.
 The station increased its signal strength to 12,000 watts in 1969.

 In 1970, the station began the new decade by switching frequencies to 88.7 Megahertz, in order to reduce interference with KLYX (now KMJQ).
 The station finally began broadcasting at 100,000 watts in 1979, after receiving a grant from the Corporation for Public Broadcasting.
 This grant also allowed the station to hire a professional staff, as well as become a National Public Radio member station.
 KPFT granted a request to relinquish its right to KUHF, to broadcast NPR content.